wokis/php-json-geoip/README.md

     http://api.kacper.se/geoip/{ip}

 {ip} should be replaced with the actual IP address to geolocate.
 Any valid IPv4 or IPv6 address will work.
 RFC 1918 and RFC 3927 addresses will return no match found.
+If no IP address is given, the connecting host´s IP address will be used.

 No match found returns http status code 404.